Albany Island: Geography

 Albany Island is off the north-eastern coast in the Cape York Peninsula about 20 km East of Bamaga, and 6 km southeast of the tip of Cape York.
 It is separated from the peninsula by the Albany Passage (10.7392°S 142.6000°E).

-The island is a part of the Torres Strait Islands; it is about 6 km long and is volcanic with fringing coral reefs.
+The island is a part of the Maner group of islands and the Torres Strait Islands; it is about 6 km long and is volcanic with fringing coral reefs.
 It is said to have been certainly part of the territory of the Djagaraga or Gudang people.

 The island was surveyed in 1848 by Owen Stanley RN and part of the island was named Port Albany (10.7327°S 142.6004°E).

 A bêche-de-mer station was established on the island in 1862 by C. Edwards and J. Frazer.
 After an inspection by Queensland's Governor Bowen, a settlement was planned for the island but it was built instead on the adjacent mainland in 1863 at Somerset, Queensland.
 There was still a trochus shell farm there in 1995, and there is now an operational pearl farm.

 The wreck of the RMS Quetta, a passenger ship that sank in 1890, lies just off Albany Island.
 The ship hit an uncharted rock and sank in a very short time killing 134 people.